gve-sw/IoX_Iperf_App/README.md

 To check if the application is runing on the IoX device access the server address [http://10.10.20.51:5500/](http://10.10.20.51:5500/)
 ![alt text][Serevr]

-[Serevr]:./server.png "Server web"
+[Serevr]:img/server.png "Server web"
 - Use [postman](https://www.getpostman.com/) to test:
 You can import the postman collection and envirenement files to start testing using postman:
-Configure the IoX app to use your local Iperf server using the API endpoint POST /config, then run the Iperf GET reqest to test link from the IoX host to your machine
+Configure the IoX app to use your local Iperf server using the API endpoint POST /config, then run the Iperf GET reqest to test the link from the IoX host to your Iperf Server
 ![alt text][Postman]

-[Postman]:./postman.png "postman"
+[Postman]:img/postman.png "postman"

 To learn more about deploying IoX applications you can access DevNet labs for free [here](https://developer.cisco.com/learning/modules/iox-basic/iot-iox-app-docker/step/1)